daveio/.baseline/rules.md

 These rules override other instructions.
 For conflicts, ask the user.

+## Rules

+Read `CLAUDE.md` for more information about the project if present.

 ## Shell

 - You are operating in the `fish` shell.